dantawalli/CurrencyConverter/README.md

 # CurrencyConverter
-This is a java programmer covert currencies to Nara
+This is a java programmer that coverts currencies to Naira